 A hungry person could spend years doing a big dive into Detroit and the surrounding metro area.
 For those looking for further culinary adventures beyond the main attractions featured above, here’s a brief primer to a few other neighborhoods and cities of note:

-A neighborhood on the eastside of Detroit, West Village features popular cafe the Red Hook, veggie-friendly comfort food spot Detroit Vegan Soul, and one of the best pie shops in the country, Sister Pie.
+A neighborhood on the eastside of Detroit, West Village features popular cafe the Red Hook, which is a great pairing for one of the best pie shops in the country, Sister Pie.
 For build-your-own charcuterie and cheese boards or yakitori skewers, visit restaurant-butcher shop combo Marrow.

 Just northeast of The Avenue is Ferndale, a suburban city filled with hip restaurants, bars, cafes, and a growing number of breweries.
 Discover beer paradise with the brews at ever-popular gastropub One-Eyed Betty’s.
 Sample raw oysters and other briny seafood delights at Voyager, a tiny, but mighty restaurant on the east side of town.
 Fans of brunch will be right at home at the Fly Trap.
 Farther to the southeast is another more casual mead favorite, B. Nektar.
 Don’t miss out on speakeasy-style cocktail bar the Oakland.